luismr/the-pudim-hunter/README.md

 # The Pudim Hunter 🍮

-**The Pudim Hunte 🍮r** is a Proof of Concept (PoC) tool designed to automate your job search by scraping job listings from SimplyHired, analyzing them against your resume, and assigning a relevance score.
+**The Pudim Hunter 🍮** is a Proof of Concept (PoC) tool designed to automate your job search by scraping job listings from SimplyHired, analyzing them against your resume, and assigning a relevance score.
 This provides insights into how well each job matches your skills, helping you focus on the most promising opportunities.

 ## Features